ntop/n2n/doc/TapConfiguration.md

 ### Manually Assigned IP Address

-The command line parameter `-a <IP address>` assigns a static IP address, e.g. `-a 192.168.8.5` to the device.
+The command line parameter `-a <static:IP address>` assigns a static IP address, e.g. `-a static:192.168.8.5` to the device.
+The optional `static` keyword (and the delimiting colon) can be omitted, so `-a 192.168.8.5` works as well.

 The netmask can optionally be provided using `-s <netmask>`, e.g. `-s 255.255.255.0` which also is the default should `-s` not be provided.

 ### Auto-IP Address